dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/26/dataElements?fields=id,name,dataSets[id,name]

-To exclude a field from the output you can use the exclamation (\!) operator.
-This is allowed anywhere in the query and will simply not include that property (as it might have been inserted in some of the presets).
+To exclude a field from the output you can use the exclamation `!` operator.
+This is allowed anywhere in the query and will simply not include that property as it might have been inserted in some of the presets.

-A few presets (selected fields groups) are available and can be applied using the ':' operator.
+A few presets (selected fields groups) are available and can be applied using the `:` operator.

 <table>
 <caption>Property operators</caption>